SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-experimental-desktop-list-view-widget-in-sharepoint-add-ins.md

+﻿---
+title: Use the experimental Desktop List View widget in SharePoint Add-ins ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Use the experimental Desktop List View widget in SharePoint Add-ins
 Learn how to use the Desktop List View widget on any web page, even if the page is not hosted in SharePoint.
 Use the List View widget in your add-ins to display data in lists that are hosted in a SharePoint site.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

  **Note**  The Office Web Widgets - Experimental are only provided for research and feedback purposes.
 Do not use in production scenarios.
 The Office Web Widgets behavior may change significantly in future releases.
-Read and review the  [Office Web Widgets - Experimental License Terms](office-web-widgets--experimental-license-terms).
+Read and review the  [Office Web Widgets - Experimental License Terms](office-web-widgetsexperimental-license-terms.md).